Rocket Launch: August 3 9:02 AM | ULA Atlas V TDRS-MAug 03, 2017 09:02 AM Cape Canaveral Air Force Station, Space Launch Complex 41 ULA Atlas V TDRS-M

-Kennedy Space Center Visitor Complex offers the closest public viewing of launches.
-Availability of viewing opportunities and locations is dependent upon the scheduled launch time and is subject to NASA and/or U.S. Air Force approval.
-Check back for updates on launch viewing opportunities at the visitor complex.
-Official launch dates and times are posted as soon as they are available.
+Kennedy Space Center Visitor Complex offers the closest public viewing of launches with the purchase of a launch transportation/viewing ticket.
+Availability of viewing opportunities and locations is dependent upon the scheduled launch time and is subject to NASA and U.S. Air Force approval.

 The Atlas V rocket was introduced by United Launch Alliance (ULA) in August 2002.
 The Atlas V was developed to provide launch services to the U.S. government and is a part of the Atlas program which in total has logged more than 600 launches to date.
 Since their debut, Atlas V vehicles have achieved 100 percent mission success in launches from Space Launch Complex-41 at Cape Canaveral Air Force Station, Florida and Space Launch Complex-3E at Vandenberg Air Force Base, California.
 The rocket uses a standard common core booster™ (CCB), up to five strap-on solid rocket boosters (SRB), an upper-stage Centaur in either the Single-Engine Centaur (SEC) or the Dual-Engine Centaur (DEC) configuration, and one of several payload fairings (PLF).
 For this mission, Atlas V will fly in a 401 configuration with four-meter fairing and no solid rocket boosters.